soda460/FindVir/README.md

 ## Detection of *bfp* genes

-CDS from bfp genes encoded on Escherichia coli B171 plasmid pB171 described under the Genbank Accession number AB024946 ( Abraham et al. Year) were used as distinct queries to screen for the *bfp* genes.
+CDS from *bfp* genes encoded on Escherichia coli B171 plasmid pB171 described under the Genbank Accession number AB024946 ( Abraham et al. Year) were used as distinct queries to screen for the *bfp* genes.

 ## Detection of *eae* sequences

-The 143 complete eae sequences referenced in Xiong et al. 2016  were clustered with CD-HIT in divergent sequences showing no more than 90% of similarity
+The 143 complete eae sequences referenced in Xiong et al. 2016  were clustered with CD-HIT in divergent sequences showing no more than 90% of similarity.

 ```shell
 cd-hit -i intimin.pep -o intimin90